 Lesson 4.
 Think carefully about ‘borderline’ cases and how you will feel about them later on reflection.

-Either way I reckon the ‘pledge’ such as it has probably curtailed my shopping habits even if I have slipped up a few times.
-I wonder what I’ll do after the year is up…
+Either way I reckon the ‘pledge’ such as it was probably curtailed my shopping habits even if I slipped up a few times.

 So I decided for my thirtieth birthday party the theme would be “everything old is new again”.
 Everyone came in second hand clothes of all kinds.
 Pictures from the party.